Tagged: Brandenburg v. Ohio

 Many Companies Want Remote Workers—Except From Colorado.
 After a new state law that requires employers to disclose salaries for open positions, some are advertising jobs available anywhere in the U.S. but Colorado.
 (Wall Street Journal, June 17, 2021)

 At that time commercial speech was not protected by the First Amendment, so constitutional challenges were bound to fail, the laws would have stood the test.
-This could explain why the hoteliers etc did not care to go to courts to defend their advertising and instead complied with the “inquiries” fielded by said lawyer.
-Today it is different: commercial speech is protected speech (at least it receives partial protection, not as broad as political speech but still) so, assuming these laws are still around (and this is more likely than the reverse, isn’t it?), challenging their constitutionality is more open-ended today.
+This could explain why the hoteliers etc. did not care to go to courts to defend their advertising and instead complied with the “inquiries” fielded by said lawyer.
+Today it is different: commercial speech is protected speech (at least it receives partial protection, not as broad as political speech but still) so, assuming these laws are still around, challenging their constitutionality is more open-ended today.

 *